SympNets: Intrinsic structure-preserving symplectic networks for identifying Hamiltonian systems: Problem setup

-There have been some works studying how to apply deep learning to solving differential equations, i.e., physics-informed neural networks.
-Instead of using the general physics-informed networks to approximate the solution of (\ref{eq:hm_sys}) over the whole time interval, here we learn the phase flow $\phi_{h}(y_{0})$ of (\ref{eq:hm_sys}) to calculate the solutions.
-Same to what numerical integrators do, the trained network is used to compute the phase point after time step $h$ of the start point $y_{0}$, i.e., the input is phase point $y_{0}$ while the output is the phase point $y_{1}=\phi_{h}(y_{0})$.
+We apply a neural network model to learn the phase flow of the Hamiltonian system from data.
+Similar to what numerical integrators do, the trained network is used to compute the phase point after time step $h$ of the start point $y_{0}$, i.e., the input is phase point $y_{0}$ while the output is the phase point $y_{1}=\phi_{h}(y_{0})$.

-Assume that the phase flows of (\ref{eq:hm_sys}) referred to are constrained in a compact space $V$.
-We first choose many finite phase points from $V$, denoted by $\{x_{i}\}_{1}^{N}$, then obtain the phase points $\{y_{i}=\phi_{h}(x_{i})\}_{1}^{N}$ of next time step of $\{x_{i}\}_{1}^{N}$ pointwise by a high-order symplectic scheme, such as symplectic Runge–Kutta method \cite[Chapter \uppercase\expandafter{\romannumeral6}.4]{hairer2006geometric}.
+Assume that the phase flows of (\ref{eq:hm_sys}) are constrained in a compact space $W$.
+We first choose some phase points from $W$, denoted by $\{x_{i}\}_{1}^{N}$, and then obtain the value of time-$h$ flow $\{y_{i}=\phi_{h}(x_{i})\}_{1}^{N}$ by a high-order symplectic integrator \citep{hairer2006geometric}.
 Naturally,

-is viewed as the training set for learning, where $y_{i} = \phi_{h}(x_{i})$.
-The neural network $\Phi_{h}$ as numerical integrator can be learned by minimizing the mean squared error loss
+is viewed as the training set for learning.
+The neural network $\Phi_{h}$ as numerical integrator can be learned by minimizing the mean-squared-error loss